-We offer office, lab, light manufacturing and warehouse space ranging from $400 per month to $800 per month.
+- Office space, access to a laboratory, light manufacturing, and warehouse space ranges from $400 per month to $800 per month.

-RUNWAY is $200 for the course which may be applied to the cost of other Incubator services upon completion.
+- Our pre-incubation program, RUNWAY is $200 for the course, which, upon completion, may be applied to the cost of other Incubator services.

-• shared office equipment, including color copiers, printers and fax machines (nominal fee for use)
+- Office equipment, including color copiers, printers, and fax machines (nominal fee for use)

-Business Advisers: Business and technical assistance is provided by experienced volunteers from the business community.
-Advisers meet with entrepreneurs one-on-one or as part of a team and are available to assist with strategic planning, marketing, human resources, financial matters, and other business-related issues.
-The Incubator staff is on site to answer questions, advise business owners and provide assistance and referrals to other resources.
+Business and technical assistance are provided by experienced volunteers from the business community.
+Advisors meet with entrepreneurs one-on-one, or as part of a team, and are available to assist with strategic planning, marketing, human resources, financial matters, and other business-related issues.
+The Incubator staff is available to answer questions, advise business owners, and provide assistance and referrals to other resources.

-The Network: Business-to-business opportunities are encouraged between clients.
-Incubator firms often form unexpected partnerships, share resources and knowledge, or just lend a helping hand or listening ear when needed.
+Business-to-business opportunities are encouraged between clients.
+Incubator firms often form unexpected partnerships, share resources, and knowledge, or just lend a helping hand or listening ear when needed.

-Business Partnerships: SFBI collaborates with numerous economic development and business programs, as well as private sector businesses, financial institutions, and legal and connections to sources of capital for the benefit of its clients and the community.
-These partnerships directly assist SFBI’s business owners in their development and expansion and provide additional sources of volunteers, networks and markets for SFBI client companies.
+SFBI collaborates with numerous economic development and business programs, as well as private sector businesses, financial institutions, and legal and connections to sources of capital for the benefit of its clients and the community.
+These partnerships directly assist SFBI’s business owners in their development and expansion and provide additional sources of volunteers, networks, and markets for SFBI client companies.

 How do I get started?

-Contact the SFBI for a free consultation to review the resources and assistance available to your business for idea.
-The first step in applying to the SFBI is to fill out the SFBI’s Initial Inquiry Form.
+For a free consultation, please contact the Business Incubator to review the resources and assistance available for your business idea.
+The first step to applying to the SFBI is to fill out the Initial Inquiry Form below.